Developers had a great idea when new customer experience channels (think Amazon Echo and digital signage) started to emerge.

 Get on Track with Agility CMS

 A pure headless CMS may not be the way forward, but a content-first CMS like Agility CMS can help your marketing and IT teams get on track with marketer-friendly features.
 Agility CMS provides built-in SEO features, content previewing, revision history and the ability to schedule content.
-These content authoring tools are necessary for marketers to create and edit with ease.
+These content authoring tools are necessary for marketers to create and edit easily.

-Agility CMS allows you to define three things that make working with pages accessible for both content editors and developers to work with.
+Agility CMS allows you to define three things that make working with layouts accessible for both content editors and developers to work with.
 Developers set up the templates and definitions, while content editors determine how and where they want to use those templates and definitions.
 This part of the content architecture is fundamental to the success of any CMS solution that includes a website.

 Agility CMS provides flexible content structures for all digital channels.
 Editors can import and export content, schedule content, create relationships and hierarchies and edit everything using a rich text editor.